 occurring before the onset of wrath

-Prewrath is a somewhat recent theological term associated with a future end time event known as the rapture.
+Prewrath is a somewhat recent theological term associated with a future end-time event known as the rapture.
 The rapture has long been the most treasured and highly anticipated event in the heart of the believer.
 That awesome day, when the rapture finally takes place, is the day Christians have been longing for since the resurrection of Christ.
-On that day, Jesus will appear in the clouds, and he will gather all of his believers from off the earth to be with him in the air.
+On that day, Jesus will appear in the clouds, and he will gather all his believers from off the earth to be with him in the air.
 After he was crucified and resurrected to life, Jesus left the earth by ascending up into a cloud (Acts 1:9).
-When he returns, he will come in the same manner that he left.
-“For the Lord himself shall descend from heaven with a shout, with the voice of the archangel, and with the trump of God: and the dead in Christ shall rise first: Then we which are alive and remain shall be caught up together with them in the clouds, to meet the Lord in the air: and so shall we ever be with the Lord.”
+When he returns, he will come come back in similar fashion: “For the Lord himself shall descend from heaven with a shout, with the voice of the archangel, and with the trump of God: and the dead in Christ shall rise first: Then we which are alive and remain shall be caught up together with them in the clouds, to meet the Lord in the air: and so shall we ever be with the Lord.”
 (1 Thessalonians 4:16-17).
 The word rapture is derived from that phrase, “caught up.”
-On that great and glorious day, we will see our Lord and Savior face to face …and we will forever be with him …throughout all eternity!
+On that great and glorious day, we will see our Lord and Savior face to face, and we will forever be with him …throughout all eternity!

 Please hear me on this.
 The practical implication for believers, given the pre-trib versus the pre-wrath interpretation, cannot be overstated!
 The contrast between the two interpretations, in regard to what believers in the last days will be forced to endure, is profound.
 I encourage you to read The Kingdom of Heaven is at Hand.
 By doing so, you will gain a sound understanding of what all is to come in the end times, and importantly, you will be prepared should Jesus return during your lifetime.

 “Therefore be ye also ready: for in such an hour as ye think not the Son of man cometh.”
 (Matthew 24:44)